Crumbl Oreo Sandwich Cookies

 Oreos are black because we use black cocoa powder.
 The black cocoa powder has a richer flavor and tastes less chocolatey than traditional cocoa powder.

 No. We use black cocoa powder to get the traditional black colored cookie and the flavor is a bit different than unsweetened cocoa powder.
+Check out my black cocoa powder guide for an in-depth explanation on this.

 More Oreo Recipes